-Headers exchanges route based on arguments containing headers and optional values.
-Headers exchanges are very similar to topic exchanges, but it routes based on header values instead of routing keys.
-A message is considered matching if the value of the header equals the value specified upon binding.
+A headers exchange routes messages based on arguments containing headers and optional values.
+Headers exchanges are very similar to topic exchanges, but route messages based on header values instead of routing keys.
+A message matches if the value of the header equals the value specified upon binding.

-A special argument named "x-match" tells if all headers must match or just one.
-The "x-match" property can the have two different values: "any" or "all", where "all" is the default value.
-A value of "all" means all header pairs (key, value) must match and a value of "any" means at least one of the header pairs must match.
-Headers can be constructed using a wider range of data types - integer or hash for example instead of a string.
-The headers exchange type (used with "any") is useful for directing messages which may contain a subset of known (unordered) criteria.
+A special argument named "x-match", added in the binding between exchange and queue, specifies if all headers must match or just one.
+Either any common header between the message and the binding count as a match, or all the headers referenced in the binding need to be present in the message for it to match.
+The "x-match" property can have two different values: "any" or "all", where "all" is the default value.
+A value of "all" means all header pairs (key, value) must match, while value of "any" means at least one of the header pairs must match.
+Headers can be constructed using a wider range of data types, integer or hash for example, instead of a string.
+The headers exchange type (used with the binding argument "any") is useful for directing messages which contain a subset of known (unordered) criteria.

 The default exchange AMQP brokers must provide for the topic exchange is "amq.headers".

-Message 1 is published to the exchange with header arguments (key = value): "format = pdf", "type = report" and "x-match = all"
+Message 1 is published to the exchange with header arguments (key = value): "format = pdf", "type = report".

-Message 1 is delivered to Queue A - all key/value pair match
+Message 1 is delivered to Queue A because all key/value pairs match, and Queue B since "format = pdf" is a match (binding rule set to "x-match =any").

-Message 2 is published to the exchange with header arguments of (key = value): "format = pdf" and "x-match = any"
+Message 2 is published to the exchange with header arguments of (key = value): "format = pdf".

-Message 3 is published to the exchange with header arguments of (key = value): "format = zip", "type = log" and "x-match = all"
+Message 3 is published to the exchange with header arguments of (key = value): "format = zip", "type = log".

-If no matching queue can be found for the message, the message will be silently dropped.
-RabbitMQ provides an AMQP extension known as the "Dead Letter Exchange" - the dead letter exchange provides functionality to capture messages that are not deliverable.
+If no matching queue can be found for the message, the message is silently dropped.
+RabbitMQ provides an AMQP extension known as the "Dead Letter Exchange", which provides the functionality to capture messages that are not deliverable.

 Please email us at email@example.com if you have any suggestions about missing content or other feedback.